Thomas Lemar: Atlético Madrid

 On 18 June 2018, La Liga club Atlético Madrid confirmed that an agreement had been reached with Monaco for the transfer of Lemar.

 On 27 July, Lemar successfully passed his medical, joining for a reported fee of €70 million.
 On 22 September, Lemar scored his first league goal for Atletico against Getafe in a 2–0 away win, where he also hit the shot that resulted in an own goal for Getafe keeper David Soria.
 He ended the 2018–19 season with three goals in all competitions.

 In the 2019–20 season, Lemar featured in 29 matches in all competitions, yet he finished the season with no goals and no assists.
 On 5 December 2020, Lemar scored his side's opening goal against Valladolid in a 2–0 win, ending a run of 45 matches at club level without scoring dating back to April 2019.

 In the 2020–21 season, as manager Diego Simeone began experimenting with the 3–5–2 formation, Lemar surprisingly became a starter in the position of a left-sided central midfielder despite fierce competition from Saúl Ñíguez.
+During the 2021–22 season, he managed to score four goals in La Liga to achieve his personal best record at the club, in which two of them came in victories against Espanyol, and Barcelona.

+On 18 March 2023, he scored a goal in a 3–0 win over Valencia, which was his only goal in the 2022–23 season.
+On 16 September 2023, he suffered from an Achilles tendon rupture in a 3–0 defeat against Valencia, which required surgery and would sideline him for several months.

+Loan to Girona

+On 31 July 2025, Lemar joined La Liga club Girona on a season-long loan deal.